 Emergency Lighting – revised standard

-The British Standard for Emergency Lighting BS5266 has recently been updated, so we are taking this opportunity to remind you of the importance of compliant emergency lighting.
+The British Standard for Emergency Lighting BS5266 has recently been updated, so we are taking this opportunity to remind you of the importance of compliant fire emergency lights.

 Who needs Emergency Lighting?